Body-Pain-Perception-Lab/Pain-Thermal-Learning/README.md

 # Pain-Thermal-Learning
-Analyses code for the paper "Precision of Thermosensory Expectations  Modulates Illusory Pain"
+Public repository for data, code and figures in manuscript titled: "Precision of Thermosensory Expectations  Modulates Illusory Pain"